Can ethics and intelligence coexist? The Institute for Human Ecology held a symposium on ethical issues faced by U.S. intelligence as it confronts

 Can ethics and intelligence coexist?
-Join the Institute for Human Ecology for a symposium on ethical issues faced by U.S. intelligence as it confronts myriad global challenges.
-The symposium features CIA veterans and renowned intelligence experts from various perspectives.
+The Institute for Human Ecology held a symposium on ethical issues faced by U.S. intelligence as it confronts myriad global challenges.
+The symposium featured CIA veterans and renowned intelligence experts from various perspectives.

 Michael V. Hayden